opendicom/httpdicom/README.md

 # httpdicom

-Reverse proxy rest which accepts a subset of DICOMWEB services (and some additional ones) and forwards them to
+Reverse proxy rest which provides a subset of DICOMWEB services (and some additional ones) and forwards queries to
- - a DICOMWEB PACS using HTTP,
+ - DICOMWEB PACS using HTTP,
- - a DICOM PACS using WADO and SQL,
+ - DICOM PACS using WADO and SQL,
  - or another instance of httpdicom using HTTPS

 ## subset DICOMWEB